vburlbl/cleantalk-spam-protect/readme.txt

 * Contact form 7.
 * JetPack Contact form.
 * WooCommerce review form.
-* no CAPTCHA, no questions, no counting animals, no puzzles, no math.

 The plugin is a client application for cloud anti-spam CleanTalk.org, which are daily protects 5k web-sites from spam bots.